DigitalServo/slmp-rs/README.md

 - [ ]  Error Clear (for serial communication unit)

 There are restrictions on use of remote reset.
-Please check the document from Mitsubishi Electronics.
+Please check the document from Mitsubishi Electric.

 The sample is prepared in `/examples`:
 ```bash